Cheque: Usage

 Parties to regular cheques generally include a drawer, the depositor writing a cheque; a drawee, the financial institution where the cheque can be presented for payment; and a payee, the entity to whom the drawer issues the cheque.
 The drawer drafts or draws a cheque, which is also called cutting a cheque, especially in the US.
 There may also be a beneficiary—for example, in depositing a cheque with a custodian of a brokerage account, the payee will be the custodian, but the cheque may be marked "F/B/O" ("for the benefit of") the beneficiary.

 Ultimately, there is also at least one endorsee which would typically be the financial institution servicing the payee's account, or in some circumstances may be a third party to whom the payee owes or wishes to give money.

 A payee that accepts a cheque will typically deposit it in an account at the payee's bank, and have the bank process the cheque.
 In some cases, the payee will take the cheque to a branch of the drawee bank, and cash the cheque there.
-If a cheque is refused at the drawee bank (or the drawee bank returns the cheque to the bank that it was deposited at) because there are insufficient funds for the cheque to clear, it is said that the cheque has been dishonoured.
+If a cheque is refused at the drawee bank (or the drawee bank returns the cheque to the bank that it was deposited at) because there are insufficient funds for the cheque to clear, it is said that the cheque has been dishonoured("bounced").
 Once a cheque is approved and all appropriate accounts involved have been credited, the cheque is stamped with some kind of cancellation mark, such as a "paid" stamp.
 The cheque is now a cancelled cheque.
 Cancelled cheques are placed in the account holder's file.
 The account holder can request a copy of a cancelled cheque as proof of a payment.
 This is known as the cheque clearing cycle.